 Pat’s support for WISE began a year prior to her first trip to Zambia in 2005, when she was able to accompany two close friends from Maine who founded our NGO.
 Her long history with WISE has been of inestimable value, especially in light of her lengthy relationships with – and understanding of – the people of Kaoma,.
-She has served as a longtime Board member, secretary, and currently is Assistant Treasurer, handling checks and data entry.
+She has served as a longtime Board member, secretary, and currently our Treasurer.

 In Maine, Florida, and now Springfield, Missouri, Pat has dedicated a large portion of her life to WISE with presentations for schools, churches, and civic groups, in addition to major fundraising efforts and co-leading team trips.